poissonconsulting/bbousuite/paper/paper.md

 # Overview of methods
 Survival is estimated from the monthly fate of radio-collared adult females, with an option to include uncertain mortalites in the total monthly mortalities prior to model fitting.
-`bbouretro` uses the staggered entry Kaplan-Meier method [@pollock_survival_1989].
-More details can be found [here](https://poissonconsulting.github.io/bbouretro/articles/retro-methods.html#survival-s).
+`bbouretro` uses the staggered entry Kaplan-Meier method [@pollock_survival_1989], as outlined in the [`bbouretro` methods article](https://poissonconsulting.github.io/bbouretro/articles/retro-methods.html#survival-s).
 `bboutools` uses a generalized linear mixed-effects model (GLMM) approach.
-A full model description can be found [here](https://poissonconsulting.github.io/bboutools/articles/methods.html#survival-model).
+A full model description can be found in the [`bboutools` methods article](https://poissonconsulting.github.io/bboutools/articles/methods.html#survival-model).

 Recruitment is estimated from annual aerial composition surveys.
-`bbouretro` follows methods in DeCesare et al. [-@decesare_estimating_2012].
-More details can be found [here](https://poissonconsulting.github.io/bbouretro/articles/retro-methods.html#recruitment-r).
+`bbouretro` follows methods in DeCesare et al. [-@decesare_estimating_2012], as outlined in the [`bbouretro` methods article](https://poissonconsulting.github.io/bbouretro/articles/retro-methods.html#recruitment-r).
 `bboutools` uses a GLMM approach.
-A full model description can be found [here](https://poissonconsulting.github.io/bboutools/articles/methods.html#recruitment-model).
+A full model description can be found in the [`bboutools` methods article](https://poissonconsulting.github.io/bboutools/articles/methods.html#recruitment-model).
 The model includes demographic stochasticity through the binomial distributions.
 Groups are aggregated by year prior to model fitting.
 The calf sex ratio is fixed and can be adjusted by the user, with default of 0.5.
 The female proportion of the adult population can be estimated from counts of cows and bulls or fixed, with a default of 0.65, which accounts for higher mortality of males [@smith_2004].
 In `bbouretro` and `bboutools`, estimated recruitment is the female calf recruitment, adjusted following DeCesare et al. [-@decesare_estimating_2012], which accounts for recruitment of calves into the yearling/adult age class at the end of the caribou year.

 Population growth ($\lambda$) is estimated using the Hatter-Bergerud equation [@hatter_moose_1991] presented above.
-See additional details on `bbouretro` methods [here](https://poissonconsulting.github.io/bbouretro/articles/retro-methods.html#population-growth-lambda).
+More details can be found in the [`bbouretro` methods article](https://poissonconsulting.github.io/bbouretro/articles/retro-methods.html#population-growth-lambda).

 ## Comparison of methods